-Welcome to this page which is dedicated to helping people overcome the lasting affects of Colorism.
+Welcome to the Skin You Are In Book Study which is dedicated to helping people discuss and overcome the lasting affects of Colorism.

 Colorism: Why should it be considered an Adverse Childhood Experience (ACE)?

 Can you imagine being judged by your family, your friends, your colleagues, and the world solely on the color of your skin?
 If you are like me, you can.
 For as long as I can remember, some people in my family would say things such as “you better marry a light skinned woman so you can have pretty children“.
 I am much older now, but thoughts like this still creep in at the oddest times and have for over thirty years.
 I have been able to overcome the long-lasting effects of the Colorism experiences throughout my life.
 However, as I conducted my doctoral research on this topic, I found that…

 When I speak with many of my friends and colleagues from across the country the scars of their Colorism experiences still permeate through their thoughts, decisions, and actions daily.Tweet